Stevie Richards: ECW (2006–2008)

 Shortly after the introduction of the ECW brand in 2006, Richards left the SmackDown! brand to join it on the "WWE vs ECW Head to Head" show on June 7, 2006.
 He wrestled on ECW's weekly show under his old ring name of Stevie Richards.
 He soon returned to his heel persona, turning on the other ECW Originals and siding with the newer stars.
 His first win on ECW's weekly show was on September 5, 2006, over Balls Mahoney, after interference from Kevin Thorn, who was feuding with Mahoney at the time.

-Richards wrestled before the ECW brand's first pay-per-view, December to Dismember, defeating Rene Dupree in a dark match.
+Richards wrestled before the ECW brand's first pay-per-view, December to Dismember, defeating Rene Dupree in a dark match. this would be his first victory since April 2004.
 Other than this match, he did not appear on ECW between September 2006 (when he joined up with the first version of ECW's New Breed—Test, Mike Knox, and Hardcore Holly) and February 2007 (when he lost to CM Punk for a second time).

 Richards was a lumberjack in the pre-WrestleMania 23 Lumberjack Tag Team match.
 He then went on to lose to CM Punk three more times.
 In mid-2007, Richards turned face again, and teamed with Tommy Dreamer against The New Breed on house shows, replacing The Sandman (who was drafted to Raw) in the ECW Originals.